-In order to be an ERISAcompliant investment for a defined contribution retirement plan under the DOL Letter, the private equity fund would need to be, among other things, a component of an otherwise diversified, professionally managed multi-asset, multi-class allocation vehicle structured as a custom target date, target risk, or balanced fund (asset allocation fund).
+In order to be an ERISA-compliant investment for a defined contribution retirement plan under the DOL Letter, the private equity fund would need to be, among other things, a component of an otherwise diversified, professionally managed multi-asset, multi-class allocation vehicle structured as a custom target date, target risk, or balanced fund (asset allocation fund).
 The DOL Letter contemplates that these asset allocation funds will take the form of collective investment funds or "fund of funds" vehicles designed to offset their aggregate private equity exposure with appropriate levels of liquid, non-private assets.
-The asset allocation fund may be either bespoke, set up by plan fiduciaries and managed with the aid of a professional investment advisor, or ready-made in the form of a prepackaged offering put together by a financial institution.
-In all cases, professional investment managers would decide the makeup of the asset allocation fund and the allocation of investments among the fund's asset classes, including those to be allocated to private equity investments.
+The asset allocation fund may be either bespoke, set up by plan fiduciaries and managed with the aid of a professional investment advisor, or ready-made in the form of a pre-packaged offering put together by a financial institution.
+In all cases, professional investment managers would decide the makeup of the asset allocated to private equity investments.
 Individual plan participants would make only the investment decision with respect to investing in the asset allocation fund and would not make any individually directed investment into a private equity fund.
 The DOL Letter, therefore, creates opportunities for financial institutions to create specific, appropriate asset allocation funds for defined contribution plans that include private equity investments as a component.

-Depending upon how asset allocation funds are marketed (e.g., broadly to all investors or targeted to defined contribution plans), they are likely to treated as "plan assets" under ERISA to the extent that ERISA plans make up more than 25 percent of the invested capital.
+Depending upon how asset allocation funds are marketed (e.g., broadly to all investors or targeted to defined contribution plans), they are likely to treated as "plan assets" under ERISA to the extent that ERISA plans make up more than 25% of the invested capital.
 As such, asset allocation funds will likely need to be managed as ERISA funds, with appropriate procedures for satisfying ERISA fiduciary, plan asset, and prohibited transaction rules.